AbdessamadJALLAL/Hive-Analytics/Readme2.md

 # Hive Analytics using Sqoop, Spark in AWS

-# RDBMS - Read and Write Many times mechanism, suitable for OLTP operations
+## RDBMS - Read and Write Many times mechanism, suitable for OLTP operations
-# SQOOP - used to load data from RDBMS into HDFS.
+## SQOOP - used to load data from RDBMS into HDFS.
 Does not support aggregation operations, supports MAP only.
-# HDFS - Storage layer.
+## HDFS - Storage layer.
 HDFS offers High Availability, fault tolerance,Data localization
-# Hive - Data warehousing tool , used for OLAP processing.
+## Hive - Data warehousing tool , used for OLAP processing.
 Write once, Read Many time mechanism.
-# Spark - - IN-MEMORY processing is used when the data is stored in an in-memory data store or an in-memory data structure.
+## Spark - - IN-MEMORY processing is used when the data is stored in an in-memory data store or an in-memory data structure.

 # Dataset used for analysis - AdventureWorks
-# Refer data schema's in file : 00_AdventureWorks2008_db_diagram.pdf
+## Refer data schema's in file : 00_AdventureWorks2008_db_diagram.pdf

-# In this sessions, we will try creating customers,creditcard, Individual tables with a subset of data.
+# We will try creating customers,creditcard, Individual tables with a subset of data.
 ## Complete dataset can be located in folder name : AdventureWorks - Complete dataset